qsnjason/qsnjsclient/README.md

 License
 ===

-This software is distributed under the MIT License.

-The MIT License (MIT)

 Copyright (c) 2013 (Quantitative Signals Network) <support@quantsig.net>

 Permission is hereby granted, free of charge, to any person obtaining a copy